Braid: Weaving Symbolic and Neural Knowledge into Coherent Logical Explanations: Braid

 To support various reasoning algorithms, we define the notion of a Prover, a function which given a (sub) goal and the KB, performs a “single step” expansion of the graph along a particular reasoning path.

 \texttt{prover(G, K) $\rightarrow$ PD}

-where G is the input goal, K is the knowledge base, and PD is a partial proof-derivation DAG which has the following properties:
+where G is the input goal, K the knowledge base, and PD is a partial proof-derivation graph with the following properties:

-\begin{itemize}[noitemsep] \item PD has two types of nodes: goal nodes and support nodes. \item Support nodes provide justification for some goal node and play a key role in the flow of information (e.g. solution bindings) in the overall proof graph, as we shall see later. \item G is the root of the graph \item Goal and support nodes in the graph are interleaved, i.e. a goal node can only have support nodes as its children (and vice versa). \end{itemize}
+\begin{itemize}[noitemsep] \item PD has two types of nodes: goal nodes and support nodes. \item Support nodes provide justification for some goal node and play a key role in the flow of information (e.g. solution bindings) in the overall proof graph. \item Goal and support nodes in the graph are interleaved, i.e. a goal node can only have support nodes as its children (and vice versa). \item G (input goal node) has to be the root of the graph PD \end{itemize}

-For example, a \emph{Rule-Based Prover} finds rules in the input KB whose respective consequents unify with the goal (using any implementation of the Unification interface defined earlier), and then output a partial proof-tree which has the goal as its root, a “rule-support” child node for each such rule that satisfies the condition above, and an additional edge from each support node to the corresponding antecedent of the rule (which form new sub-goals).
-Note that such a prover does not need to prove the antecedents.
+For example, a \emph{Rule-Based Prover} finds rules in the input KB whose respective consequents unify with the goal (using any implementation of the Unification interface defined earlier), and then output a partial proof-tree which has the goal as its root, a \texttt{Rule-Support} child node for each such rule whose consequents unify, and an additional edge from each support node to the corresponding antecedent of the rule.
+Note that the prover need not prove the antecedent immediately.

 The main advantage of this design is its scalability for deployment in a distributed setting – each prover performs a local computation, without requiring knowledge about the overall proof-graph, which enables parallelization across cores and machines.
 Also, the communication between the master Braid algorithm (which constructs the entire proof graph) and each individual prover is kept to a minimum.